alrida98/AWS_terraform-/README.md

 1. AWS S3 bucket

-The AWS S3 bucket is used to store the web configuration HTML files
+* The AWS S3 bucket is used to store the web configuration HTML files

 2. Terraform

-Using the terraform IAC tool we write a terraform configuration file.
+* Using the terraform IAC tool we write a terraform configuration file.
 We have reffered to the official doumentation as per : https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_website_configuration

 3. Basic HTML cwebsite

-We have used a basic HTML website to demostarte the same
+*We have used a basic HTML website to demonstrate the same

 # Steps